-Those who have authority to purchase or otherwise acquire machinery, work equipment, laboratory and research equipment and facilities, components for machinery or equipment, substances, or services must check that the purchases that they authorise meet health, safety and environmental requirements relating to supply and use and, where appropriate, sale or disposal, noting that there are also relevant Financial Procedures relating to the disposal of assets that will need also be adhered to.
+Those who have authority to purchase or otherwise acquire machinery, work equipment, laboratory and research equipment and facilities, components for machinery or equipment, substances, or services must check that the purchases that they authorise meet the health, safety and environmental requirements relating to supply and use and, where appropriate, sale or disposal, noting that there are also relevant University Financial Procedures relating to the disposal of assets that will also need to be adhered to.

-Departments are responsible for defining their management arrangements for machinery and work equipment within their remit and for ensuring that University requirements are achieved.
-These arrangements must address the designated authority and responsibility for specific facilities, machinery or equipment, and:
+Departments are responsible for defining their management arrangements for machinery and work equipment within their remit and for ensuring that the above requirements are achieved.
+These arrangements must address the designated authority and responsibility for specific facilities, machinery or equipment, for the:

 - Acquisition, including Design and Modification

 Persons with designated authority for machinery or equipment must ensure that the machinery or equipment is used and maintained in line with University requirements and manufacturer's instructions.